Seeker14491/DistanceSteamworks/README.md

 - The distance-log executable must be in the same directory as the manager executable
 - All prerequisites of distance-log
+- Make sure the manager and distance-log executables have execute permissions.

 The manager application is a wrapper around distance-log.
 It runs continuously, executing the distance-log binary at a regular interval.
 It also starts and restarts Steam at a regular interval.